 Previous research projects include women and land rights in Guatemala and Honduras which resulted in the publication of the study Economies of Dispossession and indigenous education alternatives in Mexico which resulted in a publication in the Irish development education review Policy and Practice.

-I write feature articles, essays and reports about feminism, women’s rights, sexual and reproductive health, Social justice Latin American politics and culture, life between Ireland and Guatemala, and travel for popular and academic publications.
-Recent by-lines include: The Irish Times, The Sunday Business Post, Open Democracy and Women Under Siege.
+I write feature articles, essays and reports about feminism, women’s rights, sexual and reproductive health, social justice, politics, culture, and travel for popular and academic publications.
+In 2019 I was awarded funding from the Simon Cumbers Media Fund to report on maternal health in Guatemala for two feature articles published in The Irish Times and The Sunday Business Post.

 I have experience translating between English and Spanish including reports, policy documents and project proposals for Trócaire, Peace Brigades International, WeEffect, AWO International and the International Centre for Research on Women among others.

-My experience in interpreting includes consecutive interpretation in workshops, press conferences, international delegations and field visits for Trócaire and the International Land Coalition.
+My experience in interpreting includes consecutive interpretation in Ireland and Guatemala at workshops, press conferences, accompanying international delegations and field visits for Trócaire, The Latin American Solidarity Centre, and the International Land Coalition.